 The dumpling is a traditional lucky food in Chinese culture and enjoys worldwide popularity now.
 Chinese dumplings can be made to look like Chinese silver ingots, or sycee, a valuable currency used in China until the 20th century.
 Legend has it that the more dumplings you eat during the Chinese New Year celebrations, the more money you can make in the new year.

 When it comes to the flavors, there are too many different types of fillings.
 Typically, they include Chinese cabbage, green onion, pork and shrimp.
 Some regions will also put a coin in a random dumpling.
 Whoever eats it will have great luck that year.

 Chicken 雞/鸡 (jī)

 The chicken should be served whole with the head and the feet attached.
 This connotes unity and a good marriage between families.
 Some believe that chicken during the new year also represents rebirth.
-Traditionally, families will also offer chicken to deceased ancestors for otherworldly blessings and protection.
+Traditionally, families will also offer chicken to deceased ancestors for other-worldly blessings and protection.

 Spring rolls 春捲/春卷 (chūn jǔn)

 Typically, spring rolls are eaten on the first day of spring (立春; lì chūn).
 They can appear on the table as a dinner dish, appetizer or snack.
 Most are familiar with the deep-fried version of spring rolls.
-Throughout China, they can also be steamed or baked.
+Throughout China, spring rolls can also be steamed or baked.
 Size and shape vary from small rectangles to large flat circles.
 The golden color of the fried spring rolls represents gold bars—which, of course, symbolize wealth.